ubidots/ubidots-java/README.rst

 Ubidots Java API Client
 ===================================

 The Ubidots Java API Client makes calls to the `Ubidots API <http://things.ubidots.com/api>`_.
-For more information about Ubidots, visit `http://ubidots.com <http://ubidots.com>`_.
+You can get the library from our `Github account <https://github.com/ubidots/ubidots-java>`_.

 Dependencies
 -----------------------------